Deivaprakash56/Foundational-Concepts-of-Robotics/Angular_velocity/README.md

 ## The Basics

-Angular velocity measures the rate at which an angle changes over time.
+Angular velocity measures the rate at which an angle changes over time. [ delta(theta) / delta(time) ]

 Simply put, it’s how quickly an object rotates.